ibm-cloud-docs/citrix-netscaler-vpx/ipsec-guide.md

 | ------------- | ------------- |
 | NS12.1: Build 48.13.nc | AT&T vRouter 5600 1801q |

-You will need a VPX Platinum license to configure IPSec VPN.
+You need a VPX Platinum license to configure IPSec VPN.
 {: note}

 ## Before you begin